deep-projects/sshfs-vs-sftp-experiments/README.md

 # python3 ./src/experiment_scheduler.py --help  for more information
 ```

-This will start fewer and smaller experiments so that in total 6 GB will be copied.
+This will start fewer and smaller experiments so that in total 600 GB will be copied.
+To further reduce the execution time, you can also reduce the file size of `~/test_data/infile.bin`.

 During the process there will be a status update that shows which experiment is currently executed and the state of this experiment.
 If there are many *failed* entries, then there is probably something wrong with your configuration.